Horror) describes as ‘the most consistently excellent horror magazine published’ to enter its fourth year.

 Lavie Tidhar’s ‘The Wound Dresser’ closes the fiction with an offering in which the Hebrew angels appear in wartime Germany to ease the passing of the dying, but even their mercy is overwhelmed by the sheer numbres of the dying.
 Tidhar has appeared in many different venues this year, and continues to surprise with his versatility.
 Highly Recommended.

 As usual, the review pages round off the issue; Tony Lee’s Blood Spectrum reviews the new DVD/Blu-ray releases, including Grindhouse, Bad Lieutenant and Dario Argento’s 1980 Inferno.

 Peter Tennant reviews no less than thirteen anthologies in this issue, an endeavour that spills over onto the TTA Press website.
 The choices include Datlow’s Year’s Best Horror 2, Stephen Jones’ Best New Horror 21 and Zombie Apocalypse, Joel Lane and Allyson Bird’s anti-bigotry anthology Never Again, and what looks to be a personal highlight Al Sarrantonio and Neil Gaiman’s Stories.

-You can download all 1 of Rounding Off Halloween: Black Static 19 from TTA Press, Reviewed photo to your computer by right clicking picture and then save image as.
-Do not forget to share if you love this picture.
+You can download all 1 of Rounding Off Halloween: Black Static 19 from TTA Press, Reviewed photo to your gadget by right clicking photo and then save image as.
+Do not forget to click share if you like this image.